 The difficulties which meet the reader and the translator of this celebrated work arise from various causes.
 Kant was a man of clear, vigorous, and trenchant thought, and, after nearly twelve years' meditation, could not be in doubt as to his own system.
 But the Horatian rule of will not apply to him.
 He had never studied the art of expression.
-He wearies by frequent repetitions, and employs a great number of words to express, in the clumsiest way, what could have been enounced more clearly and distinctly in a few.
+He wearies by frequent repetitions, and employs a great number of words to express, in the clumsiest way, what could have been enounced more clearly and distinetly in a few.
 The main statement in his sentences is often overlaid with a multitude of qualifying and explanatory clauses; and the reader is lost in a maze, from which he has great difficulty in extricating himself.
 There are some passages which have no main verb; others, in which the author loses sight of the subject with which he set out, and concludes with a predicate regarding something else mentioned in the course of his argument.
 All this can be easily accounted for.
 Kant, as he mentions in a letter to Lambert, took nearly twelve years to excogitate his work, and only five months to write it.
 He was a German professor, a student of solitary habits, and had never, except on one occasion, been out of Königsberg.
 He had, besides, to propound a new system of philosophy, and to enounce ideas that were entirely to revolutionize European thought.
 On the other hand, there are many excellences of style in this work.
-His expression is often as precise and forcible as his thought; and, in some of his notes especially, he (9)
+His expression is often as precise and forcible as his thought; and, in some of his notes especially, he sums up, in two or three apt and powerful words, thoughts which, at other times, he employs pages to develop.
+His terminology, which has been so violently denounced, is really of great use in clearly determining his system, and in rendering its peculiarities more easy of comprehension.

-Verba pravisam rem non invita sequentur,
+Verba praevisam rem non invita sequentur,